awsdocs/aws-iot-sitewise-user-guide/doc_source/configure-source-authentication.md

 1. Enter a **Secret name** that begins with `greengrass-`, such as **greengrass\-factory1\-auth**\.
 **Important**
 You must use the `greengrass-` prefix for the default AWS IoT Greengrass service role to access your secrets\.
 If you want to name your secrets without this prefix, you must grant AWS IoT Greengrass custom permissions to access your secrets\.
-For more information, see [Allow AWS IoT Greengrass to get secret values](https://docs.aws.amazon.com/greengrass/latest/developerguide/secrets.html#secrets-config-service-role) in the *AWS IoT Greengrass Developer Guide*\.
+For more information, see [Allow AWS IoT Greengrass to get secret values](https://docs.aws.amazon.com/greengrass/latest/developerguide/secrets.html#secrets-config-service-role) in the *AWS IoT Greengrass Version 1 Developer Guide*\.
 ![\[AWS IoT Greengrass "Select secret name and description" page screenshot.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/gateway-name-secret-console.png)

 1. Enter a **Description** and choose **Next**\.